Posted April 2017 by NZCU Baywide

 This makes a savings account the perfect option if you’re wanting to save, but need regular access to your funds along the way.

 2. Earning the highest interest rate

-When compared to riskier investments like shares, this easy-as investment options allows you to lock in a set rate for the life of the term, so your return is guaranteed from the outset and your savings are protected from any fluctuations in official cash rates.
+When compared to riskier investments like shares, this easy-as investment options allows you to lock in a set rate, so your return is guaranteed from the outset and your savings are protected from any fluctuations in official cash rates.